 By electing Chapter 13 bankruptcy, the status remains for seven years on the credit report.
 This option allows you to access a three-year repayment plan to bring some or all of your current debts.
 The difference with Chapter 7 bankruptcy is that you will not have as much time to discharge your debts.

 Can I remove the bankruptcy from my credit report?

 You can dispute information on your credit report.
 However, you will only be able to do so when there are errors or misrepresented information.
 However, this will not remove the bankruptcy from the report.

-The only viable solution is to wait the time to remove the bankruptcy from the report; you will not have to do anything after that time because it will be removed automatically by the credit bureaus.
+The only viable solution is to wait to remove the bankruptcy from the report; you will not have to do anything after that time because it will be removed automatically by the credit bureaus.

 Starting to improve your credit after a bankruptcy

-Having a bankruptcy on your credit report is a tough blow to your credit report.
+Having bankruptcy on your credit report is a tough blow to your credit report.
 But once you get over it and require a mortgage, online credit approval, or car financing, you can start improving your credit that way: